Pre-Professional Programs

 Pre-Medicine

 Students who wish to pursue a career in medicine should plan to build a strong foundation in the sciences and mathematics.
 Courses in biology, chemistry and physics form the core of this preparation.
-While almost all students at Biola who are preparing to enter medical school major in biological science or biochemistry with a pre-med concentration, other majors are possible if the student completes all of the core science courses required by the medical school.
-These include one year of general biology, one year of chemistry, one year of physics, one year of organic chemistry and one semester of calculus.
+While many students at Biola who are preparing to enter medical school major in Biological Science or Biochemistry with a pre-med concentration, there are other majors that provide pathways to a medical career if the student completes all of the core science courses required by medical schools.
+These include one year of general biology, one year of general chemistry, one year of physics, one year of organic chemistry, and one semester of biochemistry.
+Students should be aware that taking courses outside of their major requirements may have consequences to their financial aid and student athlete eligibility, thus regular advising with the Biola Office of Health Professions Advising is highly encouraged.

 Medical schools also expect a broad background in the liberal arts such as is provided by Biola's program in Core Curriculum.
 In addition, Biola's biblical and theological studies requirement and its integration of a biblical perspective in all courses equips the prospective Christian health professional in mind and character to impact the world for Jesus Christ.